MaterializeInc/materialize/doc/developer/design/20320328_persist_columnar.md

 > **Alternative:** We could represent `Interval`s in a `StructArray` but we don't expose the internal details of `Interval` so this wouldn't aid in filtering or pushdown.
-The only benefit of structuring an interval would be for space reduction in dictionary encoding, but this is offset by the overhead of the struct itself.
+The only benefit of structuring an interval would be for space reduction if we enable dictionary encoding.

 </td>